 - a tooth with a big opening on the surface from a recent root canal surgery.

-- a crown that is not fitted right.
+- an existing crown that is not fitting right.

 - decayed or damaged teeth that need to be restored.